-- · appointing, evaluating, retaining, approving the compensation of, and assessing the independence of our independent auditor; - · overseeing the work of our independent auditor, including through the receipt and consideration of certain reports from the independent auditor; - · reviewing and discussing with management and the independent auditors our annual and quarterly financial statements and related disclosures; - · monitoring our internal control over financial reporting, disclosure controls and procedures and the code of business conduct; - discussing our risk management policies; - establishing procedures for the receipt and retention of accounting related complaints and concerns; - · developing and reviewing policies and procedures for reviewing and approving or ratifying related person transactions; - meeting independently with our internal audit staff, if any, independent auditors and management; and - preparing the Audit Committee Report required by Securities and Exchange Commission rules (which is included on page 25 of this Proxy Statement).
+- · appointing, evaluating, retaining, approving the compensation of, and assessing the independence of our independent auditor; - overseeing the work of our independent auditor, including through the receipt and consideration of certain reports from the independent auditor; - · reviewing and discussing with management and the independent auditors our annual and quarterly financial statements and related disclosures; - · monitoring our internal control over financial reporting, disclosure controls and procedures and the code of business conduct; - · discussing our risk management policies; - establishing procedures for the receipt and retention of accounting related complaints and concerns; - developing and reviewing policies and procedures for reviewing and approving or ratifying related person transactions; - · meeting independently with our internal audit staff, if any, independent auditors and management; and - preparing the Audit Committee Report required by Securities and Exchange Commission rules (which is included on page 26 of this Proxy Statement).

-The members of our Audit Committee have been Dr. Li (Chair), Ms. Cloyd, Dr. Lathan, and Mr. Stern since January 20, 2022.
-Prior to that, the members of the Audit Committee since our 2020 Annual Meeting of Stockholders held on December 29, 2020 were Mr. Stern (Chair), Dr. Li, and Ms. Cloyd.
+The members of our Audit Committee are Dr. Lathan, who will begin serving as Chair following the 2023 Annual Meeting of Stockholders, Ms. Cloyd and Dr. Li.
 Our Board of Directors has determined that all members of the Audit Committee are independent, as determined under Rule 10A-3 promulgated under the Exchange Act and as independence for audit committee members is defined by the Nasdaq Marketplace Rules.
-Our Board of Directors has determined that Mr. Stern and Dr. Li are both "audit committee financial experts" within the meaning of Item 407(d)(5) of Regulation S-K. The Audit Committee met five times during 2021.
+Our Board of Directors has determined that each of Ms. Cloyd and Dr. Li is an "audit committee financial expert" within the meaning of Item 407(d)(5) of Regulation S-K. The Audit Committee met five times during 2022.